 Attacks targeting the cloud services, containers, and serverless platforms that run modern applications.

-- S3 Bucket Breach: Misconfigured Cloud Storage Exposed — How a single IAM policy mistake exposes millions of records to the public internet
+- S3 Bucket Breach: One Misconfigured Permission, Millions of Records Leaked — How a single IAM policy mistake exposes millions of records to the public internet

-- Container Escape: Breaking Out of Docker to the Host — Exploiting container runtimes to gain root access on the underlying host
+- Container Escape: Breaking Out of Docker Into the Host — Exploiting container runtimes to gain root access on the underlying host

-- Kubernetes Privilege Escalation: From Pod to Cluster Admin — Misconfigured RBAC and service accounts that hand attackers the keys to the cluster
+- Kubernetes RBAC Bypass: When Least Privilege Isn’t Actually Configured — Misconfigured RBAC and service accounts that hand attackers the keys to the cluster

 Identity & Credential Theft